clojure-emacs/clj-refactor.el/README.md

 ## Contribute

 Yes, please do.
-There's a suite of tests, so remember to add tests for your specific feature, or I might break it later.
+There's a suite of tests, so remember to add tests for your specific feature, or we might break it later.

 You'll find the repo at: